 It is important to realize that not all HEPA filters are created equally.
 Only filters designated "true HEPA" or "medical grade HEPA" can promise to deliver the results cited above.
 Consumers must be vigilant to purchase only products with this designation, as un-certified filters can have significantly poorer results.

-HEPA filtration is used in a variety of critical filtration applications, including those in nuclear, electronic, aerospace, pharmaceutical and medical fields.
-They are the only types of filters recommended by authorities such as the EPA and American Lung Association for use as in-home air purifiers.
+HEPA filtration is used in a variety of critical filtration applications, including those in nuclear, electronic, aerospace, pharmaceutical, and medical fields.
+They are the only type of filters recommended by authorities such as the EPA and American Lung Association for use as in-home air purifiers.

 What contaminants do HEPA filters remove?